ewjmulder/hue-bridge-simulator/README.md

 Note: the URL's in the table above should be prepended with the value of the property `backend.rest.basePath`.

+The definition of a menu item is implemented in `com.programyourhome.huebridgesimulator.model.menu.MenuItem`.
+This will translate to JSON through the straightforward way of using one key/value member per Java property ([Jackson](https://github.com/FasterXML/jackson) default).

 ###Properties###

 The simulator.properties file needs to be edited to provide the right values for your situation.
 The available properties are listed in the example file, including a description of how to choose the right value.
 This section will provide a general idea of why these properties exist and how they take effect.